electrichive/waggledance/index.md

 ##### Javascript cons

 - Kind of a quirky language, even with a lot of modern improvements, so:
-  - It’s a little harder to pick up as a first language
-  - It can be a little difficult to pick up other languages
+  - Some language quirks can be frustrating "gotchas" as a beginner
 - Constant, rapid change in the ecosystem can be tiring to keep up with

 ##### Javascript job prospects